vgaysin1/AI-in-RStudio/airway-package-API.md

 ### Prompt rule of thumb

-- keep prompts short and concrete.
+- Keep prompts short and concrete.
 Rather than *"help me do RNA-seq"* (which is too broad), ask *"Summarize key counts file statistics in a table"* or *"Filter genes with at least 1 count in all samples"*.

 ### A Critical tip for Data Analysis with Gander: Minimize Context Noise